foobnix/LibreraReader/docs/wiki/faq/how-to-set-page-background-image/index.md

 **Image** the picture of the reading background and its transparency are selected.

 ### To fill with color:
-* Choose "Color" and adjust the cross background color on the color palette of the circle
+* Choose "Color" and adjust the cross background color on the color palette of the circle.
 * After selecting the color, click OK, exit the settings, the background color will be applied.

 |||